David Hicks (British designer): Career

 Hicks's early clients mixed aristocracy, media and fashion.
 He did projects for Vidal Sassoon, Helena Rubinstein, Violet Manners (who became the Duchess of Rutland), Mrs. Condé Nast and Mrs. Douglas Fairbanks, Jr. He made carpets for Windsor Castle and decorated the Prince of Wales's first apartment at Buckingham Palace.
 Hicks started to design patterned carpets and fabrics when he found none on the market that he considered good enough.
 These and his hyper-dynamic colour sense formed the basis of a style which was much admired and copied.
 In 1967, Hicks began working in the USA, designing apartments in Manhattan for an international clientele, and at the same time promoting his carpet and fabric collections.
 Hicks also designed sets for Richard Lester's 1968 movie Petulia, starring Julie Christie.

 In the 1960s, Hicks created a carpet pattern of interlocking hexagons known as Hicks' Hexagon which was prominently featured in Stanley Kubrick's 1980 psychological horror film, The Shining.

 In the 1970s/80s Hicks shops opened in fifteen countries around the world.
 He designed, for example, guestrooms at the Okura Hotel in Tokyo, the public rooms of the British Ambassador's Residence in Tokyo, with only mixed success, and the yacht of the King of Saudi Arabia.
 Hicks was a talented photographer, painter and sculptor and produced fashion and jewelry collections.
 He designed the interior of a BMW and scarlet-heeled men's evening shoes.

 He wrote, in one of his nine practical design books, David Hicks on Living – With Taste, that his "greatest contribution... has been to show people how to use bold color mixtures, how to use patterned carpets, how to light rooms and how to mix old with new."

 Some of Hicks's later work may be seen at Belle Isle, Fermanagh, where the Duke of Abercorn hired him to redecorate the interior of the castle in the 1990s.
 Hicks decorated the duke's main house, Baronscourt, in the 1970s.

 Personal life

-He married Lady Pamela Mountbatten (born 19 April 1929), the younger daughter of the 1st Earl Mountbatten of Burma by his wife, the former Edwina Ashley.

-David and Pamela Hicks were married on 13 January 1960 at Romsey Abbey in Hampshire.
+Hicks married Lady Pamela Mountbatten (born 19 April 1929), the younger daughter of the 1st Earl Mountbatten of Burma by his wife, the former Edwina Ashley, on 13 January 1960 at Romsey Abbey in Hampshire.
 They had three children: